amosproj/amos2021ss02-project2-context-map/README.md

 The deployment artifacts are copied to the `artifacts` folder in the repository root.

 To execute the deployment artifacts on the target machine follow tese steps:
 1. Make sure that docker is installed on the target machine.
 If not, install it as described in [https://docs.docker.com/get-docker/](https://docs.docker.com/get-docker/)
+If the target machine runs with windows, make sure that docker is running with `Linux containers`.
-1. Copy the content of the `artifacts` folder to the target machine.
+3. Copy the content of the `artifacts` folder to the target machine.
-1. Execute the `kmap.sh` script to run the software on the target machine.
+4. Execute the `kmap` script to run the software on the target machine.
-> :warning: **The `kmap` script is currently only available for linux target machines.
-There is currently no support for windows target machines.
-See [#340](https://github.com/amosproj/amos-ss2021-project2-context-map/issues/340)**
+On linux machines, execute the `kmap.sh` script, on windows machines the `kmap.ps1` script.

 ## Demo
 A public demo of the project is available at [http://5.183.20.2/](http://5.183.20.2/).